Code-Institute-Submissions/Ndanema98-ConsoleHQ/README.md

    - to be able to feel like my personal and payment information is safe and secure.
 So that I can confidently provide the needed information to make a purchase.
    - to be able view an order confirmation after checkout.
 So that I can verify that I have not made any mistakes.
    - to be able to receive an email confirmation after checking out.
 So that I can keep the confirmation of what I have purchased for my records.
+   - to be able to sign up to the newsletter and receive my one-time coupon so that I can gain more knowledge on the website and take advantage on special savings.

    ### Frequent site users Goals
    As a frequent site user  I want: